Phil Coke: New York Yankees

-He made his major league debut on September 1, 2008, for the Yankees against the Detroit Tigers with a scoreless inning and strikeouts of Curtis Granderson and Miguel Cabrera.
-In 2009, Coke got his first World Series title after the Yankees defeated the Philadelphia Phillies in six games.
+Coke made his major league debut on September 1, 2008, for the Yankees, against the Detroit Tigers, with a scoreless inning and strikeouts of Curtis Granderson and Miguel Cabrera.
+He allowed one run on eight hits and two walks while striking out 14 batters in 14.2 innings for the Yankees that year.
+For his performance in the minors that year, the Yankees named Coke the organization's Pitcher of the Year in 2008.